-“I was an angsty 13-year-old when I showed up for OTC.
+“I was 13-year-old when I showed up for OTC.
 Middle school had been really hard for me.
 But things were different at camp.
 Although it may sound shallow, for the first time in my life I felt popular.
 I felt like I had a huge group of people who loved to be around me just as much as I loved to be around them.
 It was fun to see the way that the older kids would act, and say to myself, “I think that’s cool,” or “I think that’s not cool.”
 I was figuring out who I wanted to be when I was at OTC—what kind of lifestyle I wanted to lead and what kind of lifestyles I wanted to avoid.
 One of the things I loved the most was that the counselors were so weird and warm and delightful.
 They were so comfortable with themselves that it inspired me to be comfortable with myself.
 I was like, “That’s awesome.
 I want to be weird like you!”

 Learning to Love Myself